 Nominees are not able to appeal the decision made in respect of the property however, a complaint can be made, if you feel we have not followed the correct procedure, through the council’s complaint procedure.

-View our Assets of Community Value Register (PDF).
+View our Assets of Community Value register (Word document).

 It is important that your community group is eligible to nominate, you can only do this if you answer yes to the two questions below: